Serpentcoil Island

 Firespew Mountain (19-23F)

-This is around the point where you usually want to start rushing to the stairs.
+This is around the point where you want to start rushing to the stairs instead of fully exploring.

-However, if you don't have enough items for the boss fight, you might want to take things slower.
+However, if you don't have enough items for the boss fight, you might want to take things a bit slower.

-Fire Ninjas mean there's little point in exploring the floor since most items will be burned up.
+Fire Ninjas mean there's little point in exploring the floor since most consumable items get destroyed.

 Skull Wizard's magic can inflict Confused status, warp you to the stairs and inflict Paralyzed status,

-deal 20 damage, or turn you into a monster.
+deal 20 damage, or morph you into a monster (open the menu → select End Morph to revert back).

-Lastly, also beware of Explochin (120 HP, 25 atk, 22 def), as it can explode when its HP gets low.
+Lastly, also beware of Explochin (20-22F), as it explodes when its HP gets low.

 The explosion reduces Shiren's HP to 1, so use rocks to adjust how much damage you deal as needed.

-It stops moving at 50% HP, and explodes when total damage received exceeds 95 damage.
+It stops moving after 60 damage, and explodes when damage received reaches 96+ damage.

 Mount Jatou (24-26F)

-Continue rushing stairs instead of exploring the floor for items.
+Continue rushing to the stairs instead of exploring the floor for items.

 These monsters throw rocks even when Shiren isn't in their view, so they can be a major problem.